A simple analytical model of magnetic jets

 \section{Summary and discussion}

-We have presented a simple analytical model of magnetized jets.
-We parametrize the ACZ by profiles of the bulk Lorentz factor and radius [$\Gamma(z)$ and $r(z)$, equations (\ref{Gamma}) and (\ref{radius}), respectively), and assume the jet is conical and at a constant speed beyond the ACZ.
+We presented a simple analytical model of magnetized jets.
+We parametrized the ACZ by profiles of the bulk Lorentz factor and radius [$\Gamma(z)$ and $r(z)$, equations (\ref{Gamma}) and (\ref{radius}), respectively], and assumed the jet is conical and at a constant speed beyond the ACZ.
 However, our general results do not depend on the specific form of $\Gamma(z)$ and $r(z)$.
-We then assume a constant mass flow rate through the jet, equation (\ref{mdot}), which is equivalent to assuming the jet is mass-loaded at its base.
-Next, we assume the jet power is conserved, which corresponds to the radiated power being $\ll P_{\rm j}$, which is often satisfied.
-Given the above assumptions, we obtain the profiles of the radius-averaged magnetization parameter and the toroidal component of the magnetic field strength, with an additional assumption of the internal particle density being less than the rest energy density.
-We then relate the poloidal component of the magnetic field to the toroidal one assuming the rotation of the magnetic field lines related to the BH angular velocity, and take into account the radial profiles of the field components being not uniform.
-This gives us the conserved magnetic flux.
+We then assumed a constant mass flow rate through the jet, equation (\ref{mdot}), which is equivalent to assuming the jet is mass-loaded at its base.
+Next, we assumed the jet power is conserved, which corresponds to the radiated power being $\ll P_{\rm j}$, which is often satisfied.
+Given the above assumptions, we obtained the profiles of the radius-averaged magnetization parameter and the toroidal component of the magnetic field strength, with an additional assumption of the internal particle density being less than the rest energy density.
+We then related the poloidal component of the magnetic field to the toroidal one assuming the rotation of the magnetic field lines related to the BH angular velocity, and took into account the radial profiles of the field components being not uniform.
+This gave us the conserved magnetic flux.
 This flux, when used in the formula for the BH spin-extraction power, yields then the initially assumed jet power, showing the self-consistency of our approach.
 The main free parameters of our model are $P_{\rm j}$, $\Gamma_{\rm max}$ and $\sigma_{\rm min}$.